Curriculum

 Lesson Two: Key Concepts of Interfaith Leadership

-In this lesson, students will be introduced to some of the primary concepts and social theories that support the interfaith movement in the United States today.
-By reviewing these concepts early in the course, students are equipped to better understand the world around them through the lens of interfaith cooperation, and to begin putting their own interfaith leadership skills into practice.
+In this lesson, learners will be introduced to some of the primary concepts and social theories that support the interfaith movement in the United States today.
+These lessons equip learners to understand the world around them through the lens of interfaith cooperation, and to begin putting their own interfaith leadership skills into practice.

 2.1: Interfaith in American Democracy